-Students: Sign Up In the Using ALEKS with a class? box, enter the ten-letter ALEKS Course Code you received from UM.
+Students: Sign Up In the Using ALEKS with a class? box, enter the following ten-letter ALEKS Course Code: K4VET DGGQ3.
 Continue to...

 Confirm Enrollment Information This screen will ask you to confirm you want to take a Math Placement exam for the University of Montana.
 Continue to...

 Enter Your Personal Information The third screen asks you to enter your personal information.
 You will be asked for your name, email address, and Student ID # — use your nine digit 790XXXXXX UM Student ID# here.

 Continue following the instruction screens.
 You will need to complete a short tutorial (5 minutes) to teach you how to enter responses in ALEKS using the keyboard.
 The exam itself will consist of no more than 25-28 questions, after which you will receive your ALEKS placement level.

 I am having technical difficulties starting the ALEKS placement.
 What should I do?If you are experiencing issues accessing the ALEKS exam after following the above instructions, you may be able to resolve the issue using this troubleshooting document.

 - I've taken the ALEKS exam, and I know my Placement level.
 How do I decide which math course to take?